-• Connect technology to customer value.
+- Connect technology to customer value.
 View technology in terms of the customer experience rather than the customer process.
-Combine a sales, service and marketing perspective and customer behavioral insights to break through internal barriers and drive improvements to the customer experience.
-Focus on harmonization between automation and personalization that meets customers' expectations of a personalized experience yet often requires an integration of competencies across the organization that can be

-• Weave innovation into the fabric of your operating model.
+Combine a sales, service and marketing perspective and customer behavioural insights to break through internal barriers and drive improvements to the customer experience.
+Focus on harmonisation between automation and personalisation that meets customers' expectations of a personalised experience yet often requires an integration of competencies across the organisation that can be challenging to orchestrate. - Weave innovation into the fabric of your operating model.
 In today's market, a truly differentiated business or customer strategy is harder to maintain and easier to replicate than it used to be.
 Ways of working that infuse innovation into the business - with the intention of continuously differentiating in the market - are required to sustain competitive advantage.
 Couple technology and business operations expertise with insightful customer knowledge and an innovative culture that encourages experimentation to design new products, business models and growth strategies facilitated by automation and digital agility.
-Apply an innovative mindset across all areas of the business to foster value-added outcomes in

-• Employ agility as a business mindset versus just a methodology.
+Apply an innovative mindset across all areas of the business to foster value-added outcomes in growing and scaling the business. - Employ agility as a business mindset versus just a methodology.
 Uncertainty is here to stay.
 Yet with uncertainty also comes opportunity.
-Organizations need to create flexibility and infuse agility into operating principles and processes to navigate continued waves of change.
-Prioritization and the ability to flex to take advantage of new potential value streams, rapidly solve for jobs to be done, and facilitate pivots for changing customer needs, shifts in supply/demand or advances in enabling technology will prove decisive in defining the companies that emerge as leaders from periods of downturn or business disruption.
+Organisations need to create flexibility and infuse agility into operating principles and processes to navigate continued waves of change.
+Prioritisation and the ability to flex to take advantage of new potential value streams, rapidly solve for jobs to be done, and facilitate pivots for changing customer needs, shifts in supply/demand or advances in enabling technology will prove decisive in defining the companies that emerge as leaders from periods of downturn or business disruption.